Consumer contracts - off-premises sales

 1. A contract made where a consumer and trader are together and agree the contract in a place that is not the trader's business premises - for example, in a consumer's home or place of work

 - distance contracts.
 A contract made between a trader and a consumer where they are not together, which is negotiated and agreed by one or more organised means of distance communication - for example, by phone, post or over the internet.
 There must be an organised distance scheme for selling goods and/or services so the Regulations are unlikely to affect a business that sells a product at a distance as a one-off.
-For instance, a knitting wool shop that does not normally sell at a distance would not fall within the definition of a distance contract when a customer rings to ask for a ball of wool to be posted to him because he is unable to call into the shop - this is unlikely to be classed as an 'organised' distance selling scheme
+For instance, a knitting wool shop that does not normally sell at a distance would not fall within the definition of a distance contract when a consumer rings to ask for a ball of wool to be posted to them because they are unable to call into the shop; this is unlikely to be classed as an 'organised' distance selling scheme

-Traders who visit a consumer in his home and leave a quotation (or send one to them later), allowing him to decide and enter into a contract when he is ready to do so, will be entering into an 'on-premises contract'.
+Traders that visit a consumer in their home and leave a quotation (or send one to them later), allowing them to decide and enter into a contract when they are ready to do so, will be entering into an 'on-premises contract'.
 This is because this transaction does not fall within the definition of an 'off-premises contract' unless the consumer agrees to the contract immediately after the trader has left their home, nor is it a 'distance contract'.
 This is important for many home improvements businesses that work in this way and will, therefore, fall under the requirements for on-premises contracts.
 This means that businesses selling in these circumstances only have to provide the information listed in the guide for on-premises contracts (rather than the larger list for off-premises contracts) and do not have to give cancellation rights.
-However, if your business uses this approach you must remember that you will be entering into off-premises contracts in those situations when you do agree a contract at the time that you visit your customer and agree a contract there and then.
+However, if your business uses this approach you must remember that you will be entering into off-premises contracts in those situations when you visit your customer and agree a contract there and then.

 This downloadable scenarios document will help you decide where contracts are made.